 Consent and Medical Forms

 If not already submitted, please ensure a Parental Consent form (VCF T1) has been submitted to the Admin Office covering your son/daughter/ward’s attendance at camp.
-This form is available from the Admin Office or our website (http://volunteercadetcorps.org/forms/).
+This form is available from unit Admin Offices or our website (http://volunteercadetcorps.org/forms/).
 Please also use the form to let us know if your son/daughter/ward cannot swim as we need to pass this on to the adventure training provider as some activities will be on the water.
-If your son/daughter/ward is the Junior Division (9 to 12 years of age) then please also ensure they have completed the appropriate medical form for their adventure training as well; this is available on Facebook or from the Admin Office.

 If you have any questions regarding Summer Camp please contact your respective Training Officer us by email or telephone, or visit our website at: http://volunteercadetcorps.org/royalnavalvolunteercadetcorps where you will find the training programme, division lists and answers to frequently asked questions.

-We hope you son/daughter/ward has an enjoyable time at Summer Camp.
+We hope you child has an enjoyable time at Summer Camp.